andreealalaaaa/ATAD/README.md

     Main Function:
     Calls kangaroo for each test case (position and velocity) and prints the result.

-13. Between Two Sets problem - Easy - 0.5 points
+13. Between Two Sets problem - Easy - 0.5 points - getTotalX.rs
     https://www.hackerrank.com/challenges/between-two-sets/problem?isFullScreen=true
     getTotalX Function:
     Computes the LCM of all elements in a and the GCD of all elements in b.